Cork, Bandon and South Coast Railway: Chetwynd Viaduct

 The Chetwynd Viaduct carried the line over a valley and the main Bandon road (now the N71) between the townlands of Chetwynd and Rochfordstown about 2 mi southwest of Cork city.
-It was designed by Charles Nixon (a former pupil of I.K.
-Brunel), and built between 1849 and 1851 by Fox, Henderson and Co, which also built the Crystal Palace in London.
+It was designed by Charles Nixon (a former pupil of Isambard Kingdom Brunel), and built between 1849 and 1851 by Fox, Henderson and Co, which also built the Crystal Palace in London.

 The 100 ft cast iron ribs were cast on site.
 When in situ they had transverse diagonal bracing and lattice spandrels that supported a deck of iron plates.
 These in turn supported the permanent way.
 The viaduct is 91 ft high, has four 110 ft spans, each span composed of four cast iron arched ribs, carried on masonry piers 20 ft thick and 30 ft wide.
 The overall span between end abutments is 500 ft.

 The structure was seriously damaged in the Irish Civil War in 1922, but was subsequently repaired.
 It was in regular use until the line was closed in 1961, though "recovery" trains continued to use it during the dismantling of the line until at least 1965.
 The bulk of the decking was in place as late as 1970, other than at the ends, but this was all subsequently removed for safety reasons.

 Gogginshill Tunnel

-The Gogginshill Tunnel near Ballinhassig in Co.
-Cork, was constructed between February 1850 and December 1851 by 300 men working day and night.
+The Gogginshill Tunnel near Ballinhassig in County Cork, was constructed between February 1850 and December 1851 by 300 men working day and night.
 There are three ventilation shafts and the tunnel is lined with brick, which was added between 1889 and 1890 after some minor collapses of the rock face.